 - Owners of European patent rights (both pending and granted patents) need to decide, in respect of each right individually, whether to opt out of the Unified Patent Court ("UPC") system.

-- If a patent is not opted out of the UPC system, that patent can in future be asserted in respect of multiple countries in a single court proceeding.
+- A patent which is not opted out of the UPC system can be asserted in respect of multiple countries in a single UPC court proceeding.
 Equally, however, the patent can be invalidated in a single proceeding.

 - Opting out preserves the status quo of national jurisdiction, but an opted-out patent cannot take advantage of the centralised benefits of the UPC system.